Last updated on March 23, 2026

 Tolaria West’s entire foundation and usage is based on the transmute ability.
 You’re almost never actually playing this card as a land, although you could, and that’s a plus.

-Transmuting allows you to tutor up the exact card and not be open to countermagic from your opponents, which is a unique and desirable trait to have in this color.
+Transmuting allows you to tutor up the exact 0-mana card you need and not be open to countermagic from your opponents, which is a unique and desirable trait to have in this color.

 #4.
 Academy Ruins

-Academy Ruins is a land that taps for one colorless mana and can return artifacts from the graveyard to your hand for just .
+Academy Ruins is a land that taps for one colorless mana and can return artifacts from the graveyard to the top of your library for just .
 This card has seen decent play since its original printing and is mostly included as a one-of in artifact decks that can make use of its activated ability.
+It also leads to expensive infinite loops with Mindslaver.

 #3.
 Mystic Sanctuary

 Mystic Sanctuary is often a blue player’s best friend.
-It counts as an Island so it can be fetched, can enter untapped under reasonable conditions, and gives you some card advantage in the form of recursion.
+It counts as an island so it can be fetched, can enter untapped under reasonable conditions, and gives you some spell recursion for little investment.

 It checks all the boxes, has great art, and is widely played enough to be called one of the best.